jmcglone/jmcglone.github.io/_posts/2018-07-09-Improving-performance-by-better-code-locality.md

   return 0;
 }
 ```
-Now let's run them:
+Now let's run them (I did multiple runs and combined measurements):
 ```
-$ perf stat -e r53019c,instructions,cycles,L1-icache-load-misses -- ./a_jmp
+$ perf stat -e <events> -- ./a_jmp
  Performance counter stats for './a_jmp':

       124623459202      r53019c			  # IDQ_UOPS_NOT_DELIVERED.CORE
       105451915136      instructions              # 1,62  insn per cycle
        64987538427      cycles
            1293787      L1-icache-load-misses
+        1000146958      branch-misses
+           1259211      DSB2MITE_SWITCHES.PENALTY_CYCLES
+       38001539159      IDQ.DSB_CYCLES
+       68002930233      IDQ.DSB_UOPS

       16,346708137 seconds time elapsed
 ```

 ```
-$ perf stat -e r53019c,instructions,cycles,L1-icache-load-misses -- ./a_fall
+$ perf stat -e <events> -- ./a_fall
  Performance counter stats for './a_fall':

       109388366740      r53019c			  # IDQ_UOPS_NOT_DELIVERED.CORE
       105443845060      instructions              # 1,92  insn per cycle
        55019003815      cycles
             825560      L1-icache-load-misses
+          33546707      branch-misses
+            648816      DSB2MITE_SWITCHES.PENALTY_CYCLES
+       41742394288      IDQ.DSB_CYCLES
+       71971516976      IDQ.DSB_UOPS

       13,821951438 seconds time elapsed
 ```

-We can see that by reordering basic blocks we have 36% less I-cache misses, and "Front-end bound" metric decreased by 12% (calculated from IDQ_UOPS_NOT_DELIVERED.CORE counter).
 Overall performance improved by ~15%, which is pretty attractive.

+**UPD**:

+Travis (in the comments) showed me that it was the edge case for branch misprediction.
+You can clearly see that in the good case we have 30 times (!) less branch mispredictions.

+Additionally, we see that by reordering basic blocks we have 36% less I-cache misses (but it's impact is miscroscopic), and DSB coverage is 6% better (calculated from IDQ.DSB_UOPS, but not precisly).
+Overall, "Front-end bound" metric decreased by 12% (calculated from IDQ_UOPS_NOT_DELIVERED.CORE).

 > Disclaimer: From my experience, this doesn't usually give impressive boost in performance.
 I usually see around 1-2%%, so don't expect miracles from this optimization.
 See more information in PGO section.